 If you’ve had a different COVID-19 vaccine overseas

 You may have had one dose of a different COVID-19 vaccine overseas that’s not currently available in New Zealand, for example:

-At this stage, we recommend you get a dose of the Pfizer vaccine when it becomes available to you in New Zealand.
-This must be at least four weeks after the first vaccine you received overseas.
+At this stage, we recommend you get a dose of the Pfizer vaccine in New Zealand.
+You can book this dose through Book My Vaccine.

 These vaccines are not interchangeable, but you’re likely to have a good response to an additional single dose of the Pfizer vaccine.
 This is because all the vaccines target the immune response to the same part of the COVID-19 virus.